 Braised Eggplant in Garlic-Chili Sauce

 Tender eggplant pieces slow-braised in a fragrant garlic and chili sauce with soy and black bean notes for a rich vegetarian entrée.
-This chinese-inspired chinese (vegetarian) ready in about 30 minutes pairs minced garlic cloves, small, finely chopped fresh red chili, rinsed and mashed fermented black beans for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 180 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This chinese (vegetarian) ready in about 30 minutes blends minced garlic cloves, small, finely chopped fresh red chili, rinsed and mashed fermented black beans into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 180 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients